 Step #5: Let it Cure

-Allow the surface to dry completely, which typically takes a minimum of six hours, although we advise leaving it overnight.
+Allow the surface to dry completely, which typically takes a minimum of six hours, although I advise leaving it overnight.
 Before using the wood, test it by splashing a small amount of water.
 If the wood remains unaffected, then it is ready for use.

 Choose the Right Resins for Waterproofing